Observational Constraints on Axion(s) Dark Energy with a Cosmological Constant: Dark energy with Axion potential and a cosmological constant

 Among several axion fields, the heavier fields will settle down to its minimum earlier during cosmological evolution, and the lightest one will play the crucial role for late time physics \cite{Kamionkowski:2014zda}.
-At the minima of the heavy fields, the effective potential of the lightest field becomes \be V(\phi)=\lambda^4+\lambda_l^4\cos{(\phi_l/f_l)}, \ee where the contributions from all the heavy fields at their minimum redefines the bare cosmological constant $\lambda^4 = \lambda_0^4 - \sum_{i \neq l}^N \lambda_i^4$.
+At the minima of the heavy fields, the effective potential of the lightest field becomes \be V(\phi)=\lambda^4+\lambda_l^4\cos{(\phi_l/f_l)}, \ee where the contributions from all the heavy fields at their minimum redefines the bare cosmological constant $\lambda^4 = \lambda_0^4 - \Sigma_{i \neq l}^N \lambda_i^4$.
 Note that $\lambda^4$ can be positive, negative, and even tuned to be zero.
+In this paper, we assume $\lambda^4 > 0$.
+But we should mention that the Universe can still go to de-Sitter or anti de-Sitter phase in future due to the relative magnitudes between $\lambda^4$ and $\lambda_{l}^4$.

 For an axion field to behave as the dark energy, the slow roll condition must be approximately satisfied:

 and for the lightest axion field $\phi_l$ the condition becomes

 It is clear from the above expression that for the usual single field axionic potential without a cosmological constant when $\lambda_l = \lambda$, the above condition is satisfied if $f_l > M_{P}$.